Syncing 10,000 leads/mo? GET A DEMO

 Can you download your LinkedIn attendee list?

 LinkedIn doesn’t offer a direct “Download” button for open-attendance events.
-If you enabled a registration form when creating your event (which is only available for LinkedIn Pages), you can download the registration data, including name, email, job title, and company.
+If you enabled a registration form when creating your event (available only for LinkedIn Pages), you can download the registration data.

 Otherwise, you’ll still have access to the attendee names and profiles, but you won’t get emails or a file you can export.

-Even if you didn’t collect emails, the attendee list is a goldmine for networking.
-Take a moment to thank attendees, connect with them, and start meaningful conversations while the event is still fresh in their minds.
+Even if you didn’t collect emails, take a moment to thank attendees, connect with them, and start meaningful conversations shortly post-event.

 Automating your LinkedIn Event Ads with LeadsBridge

-LinkedIn Event Ads help you extend your reach.
-It lets you effectively promote your LinkedIn Events from your Page to a specific audience.
+LinkedIn Event Ads lets you effectively promote your LinkedIn Events from your Page to a specific audience.

 Find out more about LinkedIn Registration Forms here.